Tenere 700: JT Sprockets JTR1591.15RB 15 tooth Front & JTR1876.44 44 tooth Rear Sprockets & DID 525VX3 Chain

 JT Sprockets JTR1591.15RB 15 tooth Front & JTR1876.44 44 tooth Rear Sprockets

-At 28,852 km the oem chain is stretched close to the maximum tolerance & ready to retire & wanted to tweak the gearing slightly shorter from the 16/46 = 2.875 ratio or 6.64% taller than the oem 15/46 = 3.066 that I have been running since 6,900 km or 4,287 miles, which, imho, better compliments the T7 CP2 powerband for average pavement/adventure/FSR non-technical use than the relatively short 3.066 oem gearing, which tends to encourage short shifting in everyday riding & elevates rpm higher than optimal during hwy speeds.
+At 28,852 km the oem chain & sprockets are still in serviceable condition but getting close to retirement + want to tweak the gearing slightly shorter from the current 16/46 = 2.875 final drive ratio that is 6.67% taller than the oem 15/46 = 3.066 that I have been running since 6,900 km or 4,287 miles, which imho, better compliments the T7 CP2 powerband for average pavement/adventure/FSR non-technical use than the relatively short oem gearing that tends to encourage short shifting in everyday riding & elevates rpm higher than necessary during hwy speeds.

-- the smaller front & rear sprockets vs the 16/46 combo will position the rear wheel further rearward shifting weight bias to the rear & increasing stability
+- the smaller front & rear sprockets vs the 16/46 & oem 15/46 combo will position the rear wheel further rearward shifting weight bias to the rear & increase stability;

-- the smaller diameter sprockets will increase clearance at the countershaft & rear sprocket vs 16/46 sprockets
+- the smaller diameter sprockets will increase clearances at the countershaft & rear sprocket + provide more clearance between the bottom of the chain & the bottom guide of the rear swingarm mounted chain guide vs the 16/46 or oem 15/46 sprockets.

 Comments